-- To help you save for retirement in a tax-efficient way. - To build up an account (or 'pension pot') to provide you with retirement benefits.
-Those benefits could be a lump sum or an income in retirement or a combination of both. - To pay a lump sum and/or an income to your beneficiaries if you die before you take your retirement benefits.
+- To help you save for retirement in a tax-efficient way. - To build up an account (or pension pot) to provide you with retirement benefits.
+Those benefits could be a lump sum or an income in retirement or a combination of both. - To provide a lump sum or an income for your husband, wife, registered civil partner or beneficiaries if you die before you take your retirement benefits.